Big-Fig/Fediverse.app/README.md

 CRASHLYTICS_ENABLED=false
 ```

-Used to catch errors on client side with error description and stackTrace
+Used to catch errors on client-side with error description and stackTrace

 You should enable [Firebase support](#Firebase) and change config variable in .env file to enable crash reporting